osvaldoferraz/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- *What are two conclusions you can draw about the Outcomes based on Launch Date?*
 Best month to begin a Fundraising Kickstart Campaign for Theater is May.
 The worst month to begin a Fundraising Kickstart Campaign for Theater is December

-- What can you conclude about the Outcomes based on Goals?
+- *What can you conclude about the Outcomes based on Goals?*
 Most successful Fundraising Kickstart campaigns for Theater had goals below $5000

-- What are some limitations of this dataset?
+- *What are some limitations of this dataset?*
 The table does not have enough information to draw conclusions in an accurate way.
-For example, Outcomes Based on Goal graph can give a false impression on the outcomes, because the data is not properly weighted.
+For example: Outcomes Based on Goal graph can give a false impression on the outcomes, because the data is not properly weighted.
-It shows that 73-76% of the kickstartes goals below $5000 were successful, seconded by goals from $35000 to $45000, with a success rate of 67%.
+It shows that 73-76% of the campaign goals below $5000 were successful, seconded by goals from $35000 to $45000, with a success rate of 67%.
 However, the Kickstart table gives a sample of 317 successful entries below $5000, but only 6 succesful entries with goals between $35000 and $45000 (see below)
 This discrepancy between these two samples gives a false impression that goals between 35-45k can be almost as successful than its pair below 5k, which is not necessarily truth.